Developing an Effective Training Strategy

 Types of training available

 - Internal resources: Ask yourself what resources you have in-house.
 Seasoned employees may be perfect to take on coaching or mentoring roles.
-Inexpensive to provide, these are among the most effective types of training
+Inexpensive to provide, these are among the most effective types of training.

 Training can be costly, so you will want to assess its impact.
 However, sometimes its effect cannot be translated simply into bottom line dollars and cents.

 Ideally, you might track variables before and after training to verify improvements after development efforts.
-If the training was on customer service, the end result may be fewer customer complaints and/or an increase in sales.
+If the training focused on customer service, the end result may be fewer customer complaints and/or an increase in sales.
 Training on a new computer system may net fewer errors or quicker processing.
 You may need to review why you sought training to begin with and whether your concerns have been remedied.

 Changes may not occur overnight, so it’s important to be patient.
 Training is a long-term investment, and often the benefits are not immediately obvious.
 However, your efforts in developing your people will help you in many ways.
 Staff will be more knowledgeable, they’ll be more likely to stick around, and your commitment to training will help you earn a reputation as an employer of choice.